codysork/wal-steam/README.md

 ## About

-`wal-stream` is a tiny program that is meant to work with either `wal` or `wpgtk`, by reading the colors they generate and making a color theme for a slightly tweaked version of Metro for Steam.
+`wal-steam` is a tiny program that is meant to work with either `wal` or `wpgtk`, by reading the colors they generate and making a color theme for a slightly tweaked version of Metro for Steam.

 [Wal](https://github.com/dylanaraps/pywal) is a little program for linux that creates a terminal color scheme based on your wallpaper (in addition to being able to set the wallpaper and a few other interesting features).